-When a doctor says these words to a patient, they are probably the most dreaded words a patient can hear, especially after they have sweated out waiting for the day of the appointment, went through some testing, and put a lot of hope into getting some answers for what ails them.
+When a doctor says these words to a patient, they are probably the most dreaded words a patient can hear, especially after they have been impatiently waiting for the day of the appointment, went through some testing, and put a lot of hope into getting some answers for their illness.

 For many, hearing these words means either starting over again with another doctor or resigning themselves to a life of dealing with their symptoms the best way they can.

-Hopefully this hub will give you a little bit of knowledge before you start the process of testing for Celiac Disease to see if you meet some of the criteria.
+Hopefully this article will give you a little more knowledge before you start the process of testing for Celiac Disease to meet some of the criteria.

-Celiac Disease is the inability to digest gluten which is found in many grain products, but also in condiments and medications.
+Celiac Disease is the inability to digest gluten which is found in many grain products, but gluten is also found in condiments and medications.

-Unless a doctor sees you "in episode," he most likely will not know the magnitude of what you are going through.
-Even though he may have test results to reference, he only sees you from the outside from a clinical viewpoint, while you only see yourself from the inside where it truly hurts.
-Two different views, one more intense than the other, both difficult to communicate to the other person.
+Unless a doctor sees you while you are "in episode," he most likely will not know the magnitude of what you are going through.
+Even though he may have test results to use as a reference, he only sees you from the outside from a clinical viewpoint, while you only see yourself from the inside where it truly hurts.
+These are two different views, one more intense than the other, both are difficult to communicate to the other person.

-A word of caution: If you have already started a "gluten-free" diet, and are going or have gone to be tested for Celiac Disease, you most likely have shot yourself in the foot because you have now masked your symptoms.
+A word of caution: If you have already started a "gluten-free" diet, and are going or have already been tested for Celiac Disease, you may have masked your symptoms.

-Masking, in this case, is when you treat what you think is wrong with you, then you go get tested for it and it doesn't show up in the results, because it is hiding behind whatever treatment you have devised for yourself.
+Masking, in this case, is when you treat what you think is wrong with you, then you go to get tested for it and it doesn't show up in the results, because it is hiding behind whatever treatment you have in place.

-As hard as it will be to do, to get accurate test results, you must eat the same way you normally eat, the same foods that you notice will trigger your symptoms and make you sick.
+As hard as it will be to do, to get accurate test results, you must eat the same way you normally eat, the same foods that trigger your symptoms and make you sick.